 Many have argued that innovation develops in a simple linear fashion – from research to experimentation to engineering.
-History suggests the relationship between science & innovation is reciprocal.

 The question of how scientific advances flow through to practical applications is central to our understanding of progress, and guides research funding policy.